9 Things You Can Only Do in North Carolina’s Brunswick Islands

 Take part in our state’s official 4th of July celebration

-What started with a simple toast and a few cannon blasts in 1792 has become a week-long celebration of our nation’s birthday.
+What started with a simple toast and a few cannon blasts in 1792 has become a week-long celebration.
 The North Carolina 4th of July Festival welcomes you to Southport to see firsthand why Coastal Living named it a "Best Beach Town in America for the 4th of July."
-Watch the flotilla, admire classic cars, shop at the arts and crafts market, and take part in plenty of family-friendly activities, a day dedicated to beach activities and two fireworks displays on the waterfront.
+Watch the flotilla, admire classic cars, shop at the arts and crafts market, and take part in plenty of family-friendly activities, beach day on Oak Island and two fireworks displays over the water.

 Enjoy some solitude on one of the world’s best beaches